ponderworthy/the-box-of-no-return-3/README.md

 From the beginning, the BNR was desired to handle patches of maximum, profound and terrible, tonal content.
 If you find yourself reducing the profundity of your patches because your machine won't do better, this project may be very good for you, especially if you play live.
 Current patches include one with three simultaneous Yoshimis, another with five simultaneous large FluidSynth soundfonts, and the ability to mix the two and a third together.
 Many prayers granted, and much help from the Linux Audio community, study, work, and trial and error, has gone into making this happen reliably and well.

-The current known box running with this code, is an eight-core 4GHz machine with 8G RAM.
-In an earlier iteration, it used the conventional single JACK server; but less than one-quarter of its CPU capacity was being used, while JACK reported that 75% of its capacity was being used.
-In 2015 began an effort, now successful, to use multiple JACK processes together in one box, and this is the rebuild of the BNR with MultiJACK at its core.
-Attempts have not yet been made to run this code on a quad-core box, though the previous single-JACK iteration of the BNR is running well on quad 3GHz with 8G RAM.

-There are quite a few people using tools like NetJACK to increase JACK capacity with multiple boxes, or at least multiple motherboards.
-But if you value portability, if you value space, and/or if you are a gigging musician, a fragile or heavy (one, the other, or both; not neither) multi-motherboard construct is not preferable.
-Most users of Linux-hardware synths limit themselves as a result of what one JACK server can do, and other platforms limit analogously; here we have an effort to blow the door open a bit more!
+The first major edition of this project used a single JACK process to connect all of its audio software components.
+The reliability of this was just sufficient, and it tended to crash a lot, not due to lack of CPU power or RAM, but because JACK alone, even JACK2, could not distribute the load to use available resources.
+The [second major edition](https://github.com/ponderworthy/the-box-of-no-return) used multiple JACK processes in tandem, connected, and worked very well for a number of years.
+This method was called [MultiJACK](https://github.com/ponderworthy/MultiJACK).
+But then Pipewire, a project of exciting possibility in Linux audio, reached mainstream, in its first major distro, RedHat.
+This had come about just when I was building a new BNR, and it is shockingly efficient and capable, it is producing a much better result than MultiJACK did.
+It will communicate using any of the common Linux audio APIs, and if your virtual wiring betwewen apps is complex, it will handle it marvelously well, applying whatever CPU and buffering resources it needs in dynamic fashion.
+Pipewire is so much more efficient, that polyphony is doubled on the new box as it stands, and may incrfease even further.

 ## general notes on setup

 * These files are designed principally to build a MIDI tone synthesizer as a headless Linux box, which one connects via either MIDI interface or USB cord to an appropriate keyboard controller.
 The box must be set up to good Linux production audio standards.
 As of this writing, the Manjaro default kernel does very well, and it is used with a sysctl.conf.d file with the [full wired networking set desribed here](https://notes.ponderworthy.com/linux-networking-speed-and-responsiveness), the only change being swappiness set at 10.
-After that, it's install 'yaourt', and use that to install 'cadence' for initial JACK and hardware testing.

 * The "Strings" patch uses soundfonts which are too big to fit in this github repo.
 They are called within the experimental Calf plugin which handles fluidsynth.
 Currently I am using a very small subset of the [SSO](http://sso.mattiaswestlund.net/), converted to SF2.
 This probably will change in the future.